theo-armour/agenda/2-peeps/myra-krieger/2025-03-02-krieger-questions.md

 ### Wide or slim circle of friends?

 * One friend from ages about nine to twelve
-* A few friends while in bosarding school
+* A few friends while in boarding school
 * Quite a few friends in my PG year after high school

 ### Any particular achievements… awards, recognitions etc.